ish-xyz/regtester/README.md

-## Regtester

 [LOGO here]

-**Regtester** is a tool used to stress test docker registries interfaces, it can:
+**Regtester** is created to run load tests against one or more private registries.

+Regetester will:
-- Run parallel docker pulls against a registry or multiple registries, requesting one or more docker images
+1. Run parallel Docker pulls against a registry or multiple registries, requesting one or more docker images
-- Customize the requests per registry
-- Collect metrics and push them to Prometheus push-gateway.
+2. Collect metrics and output them as csv

+The tool is shipped as CLI and can be extended to support third party systems, such as:
+- Send metrics to prometheus (via PushGateway)
+- customize requests per registry

 ## Usage